williamwight/CJAdataviewsAPI/README.md

 ### Request example details

-The example above requests to modify the `{DATA_VIEW_ID}` using the `--data-raw`.
+The example request above modifies the data view `dv_650a049f5d02785bacxxxxxx` from `15` to `30` minute periods of `inactivity` before ending.

 ### Response example details

-The example above responds with the updated values of the data view.
+The example response above shows the following:

+* The updated `numPeriods` value of `30` in the `sessionDefintion` for the data view.
+* The `name` of the data view and the modification details, as specified in the request.

 ### Request Parameters